odennav/kubeadm-ansible-ubuntu/README.md

 ## Rapid Deployment of a Kubernetes Cluster with Ansible
    Utilize Ansible and Vagrant to rapidly deploy a Kubernetes cluster in a Test environment.

    The Kubernetes cluster we will create is shown in the diagram above.
-It consists of three vagrant nodes(kube nodes):
+It consists of three vagrant nodes `kube nodes`
    - k8smaster
    - k8snode1
    - k8snode2

-   These servers are located in different subnets compared to your development machine (ansible node):
+   These servers are located in different subnets compared to your development machine `ansible node`
    - devbuild

 ## Getting Started